Single mothers often require emergency financial assistance when dealing with a crisis, such as extra expenses or lost income.

 Single mothers with little or no income often find that the government provides the most financial help, but it might take longer for the benefits to kick in.
 Patience and persistence are virtues worth exercising in this arena.

-Your income and household size relative to the Federal Poverty Level is the critical qualifier for most of these government programs.
+Your income and household size relative to the Federal Poverty Level is the critical qualifier for most government programs.
 As a solo wage earner, you may be halfway there.

 Help with Healthcare

 The government offers help with medical and dental costs for single mothers with no earnings so they can care for themselves and their children when dealing with illnesses, injuries, and other health issues.